purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 That's a ~2x reduction in performance, but at least the code still works!

-This makes me wonder.
+It makes me wonder.
 If we dropped the "works on x86-64-v1" restriction, would some other extensions help us increase performance?
-It turns out there's [Intel SHA extensions](https://en.wikipedia.org/wiki/Intel_SHA_extensions), which contain hardware implementations of SHA-256!
+It turns out there are [Intel SHA extensions](https://en.wikipedia.org/wiki/Intel_SHA_extensions), which contain hardware implementations of SHA-256!
 Can we use them?

 ```shell
 $ grep sha_ni /proc/cpuinfo